nf-core/bactmap/docs/output.md

 * `pseudogenomes/`
   * `*.fas` pseudogenome with a base at each position of the reference sequence

+### Create Alignment from Pseudogenomes

+Only those pseudogenome fasta files that have a non-ACGT fraction less than the threshold specified will be included in the `aligned_pseudogenomes.fas` file.
+Those failing this will be reported in the `low_quality_pseudogenomes.tsv` file.

+Output files

+* `pseudogenomes/`
+  * `aligned_pseudogenomes.fas` alignment of all sample pseudogenomes and the reference sequence
+  * `low_quality_pseudogenomes.tsv` a tab separated file of the samples that failed the non-ACGT base threshold

 ### Remove Recombination

 The file used for downstream tree building is `aligned_pseudogenomes.filtered_polymorphic_sites.fasta`.
 The other files are described in the [gubbins documentation](https://github.com/sanger-pathogens/gubbins#output-files)